 Having trouble sleeping?
-You're one of more than 160 million Americans that struggle with sleep at least once per week, according to the National Sleep Foundation.
-One culprit is a little too much light before bed or during sleep which can disrupt your natural sleep cycle (also known as your circadian rhythm).
+You're one of more than 160 million Americans who struggle with sleep at least once per week, according to the National Sleep Foundation.
+One culprit is a little too much light before bed or during sleep, which can disrupt your natural sleep cycle (also known as your circadian rhythm).
 But the easiest fix?
 A pair of blackout curtains.

 Contrary to the name, not all blackout curtains are heavy and dark.
 They come in a variety of styles, fabrics, and designs, some of which will please even the most stubborn decorator.
 When choosing the type of blackout curtain that's right for you, consider these factors:

 Most blackout curtains come in standard widths of 42-inch and 52-inch panels and a variety of lengths.
 If you have difficulty finding the exact length to match your window, hang the curtain rod higher, which will also help keep light from sneaking into your home.

 Most blackout curtains come in two mounting styles: grommet or rod pockets.
 Grommets feature holes for the curtain rod to pass through, similar to a standard shower curtain.
 Rod pockets allow the fabric to hang directly over the curtain rod.
 Some blackout curtains even have a weighted bottom or a magnetic strip to further seal off any light.

 When selecting a blackout curtain, pay close attention to the fabric, color, and density of the material — all of which can affect the curtain's ability to cut off light and noise.
 Darker, thicker materials will block more sunlight, whereas more opaque colors block less.
 Another feature to look out for is multiple layers of fabric.
 "Most products are labeled as 'blackout' because they have an additional fabric backing," Cox tells Hunker.
 "With that backing, it doesn't matter what color or fabric you choose (light or dark), it will block 100% of light."